mrcmglrn/examples/20 - Fourth full stack blockchain challenge by GROK/README.md

   1. Solidity contract with vote and getResults functions.
   2. Deployed contract on a testnet.
   3. Express API to vote and fetch results.
-  4. React frontend showing candidates, vote button, and results.
+  4. React frontend showing proposals, vote button, and results.
   5. Git repository.

 ## Steps: